 Tampons are popular among the younger women because they provide double protection than sanitary pads.
 But should you be using them if you had C section?
 Let’s find out.

-Your vagina becomes sensitive after a C-section; therefore, it is important for you take extra care to prevent any kind of infections.
+Your vagina becomes sensitive after a C-section; therefore, it is important for you to take extra care to prevent any kind of infections.

-According to experts theoretically there is no problem if a woman uses tampons after a C section, but chances of getting infection are still there which will hamper the wound healing.
+According to experts theoretically there is no problem if a woman uses tampons after a C section, but chances of getting an infection are still there which will hamper the wound healing.
 Besides, new moms are so busy taking care of their little bundle of joy that they often forget to change their tampons.
 This soiled tampon may cause germs to build-up along with blood and mucus, which may increase the risk of toxic shock syndrome.
 However, changing the tampon every 4 hours may reduce your risk of getting the infection.